anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/local_alignments.md

 First off, how do we define *unrelated*-ness?
 A mathematically convenient way is to think of two random sequences, each generated from a given background frequency of nucleotides (or amino acids for protein sequences).
 Let $S$ be a random variable representing the optimal local alignment score of two random sequences of lengths $m$ and $n$.

 What is the probability distribution of $S$?
-Could we approximate it with a normal distribution so that we can easily compute $p(S > s)$ through e.g. z-scores?
+Could we approximate it with a normal distribution so that we can easily compute $p(S \geq s)$ through e.g. z-scores?
 It turns out not.
-For the case of **ungapped local alignments**, it can be shown analytically that $S$ follows a so-called extreme value distribution (a.k.a Gumbel distribution).
+For the case of **ungapped local alignments**, it can be shown analytically that $S$ follows a so-called extreme value distribution (aka Gumbel distribution).
 The derivation is quite complicated, but the idea is as follows.
 First,  under assumptions that $m$ and $n$ are sufficiently large, the *number* of distinct local alignments with scores at least $s$ can approximated by a Poisson distribution with expectation:
 ```{math}
 E[\text{no. of alignments with score } S \geq s] = kmne^{-\lambda s},
 ```